 Getting there: It’s best to book your flight ticket in advance.
 For inexpensive airline tickets, check out Skyscanner.
 12Go Asia offers bus tickets around Japan.
 If you plan to travel more than once within Japan, you might want to consider the Japan Rail Pass.

 Transport on-site: On foot or by public transport

 Where?
 Near Korinbo Bus Station

 In the city’s Samurai District, you can find many museums and restored samurai houses that offer an interesting insight into the life of the samurai in ancient Japan.
 Stroll through the alleys of this idyllic district and travel back to the Edo period of the samurai.

 The location of this district was not chosen by chance.
 Because the proximity to Kanazawa Castle was important for the life of the samurai with their families.
 Many of the buildings have been preserved true to history to give you an exciting glimpse into the lifestyle of the samurai.

 Many of these establishments have an entrance fee that usually ranges from 100 to 550 yen (about $ 0.75 – $ 4).
 However, there are also houses that you can visit at no charge.
 The real highlight of this neighborhood, however, is simply walking around and letting the atmosphere of this traditional neighborhood wash over you.

 Opening Hours Kanazawa Castle Park: 7 am – 6 pm (October – February: 8 am – 5 pm)

-After seeing the Sumarai Area, you can have a nice walk through the beautiful castle park.
-The park is located next to the castle (what a surprise!).
-A visit is highly recommended as it is perfect for taking walks and enjoy the nature of the big city of Kanazawa.
+After admiring the Samurai District of Kanazawa, we continue to the beautiful Castle Park.
+The park is located right next to the castle (what a surprise at the name!)
+A visit is highly recommended because the castle park is perfect for nature walks while staying in the city of Kanazawa.

 Kenrokuen Garden Kanazawa